KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/22-journey-quest.md

 ### Note on Forests and the Archetypal Field

 **Zenetist Clarification:** "Forests" in this decode denote the L₄ (DP: Morgis) archetypal field—the vital, generative stratum populated by archetypes and instinctual patterns.
 This is distinct from the Wilderness as root-structural crucible (L₀ (Bifurcal Coherence)) in Decode 16.
-The Jungian term "Unconscious" is a cultural approximation; L₄ is properly conscious-awareness, though the operative cognition within the layer carries nuance depending on whether the souls inhabiting it are in acclivous or declivous motion.
+The Jungian term "Unconscious" is a cultural approximation; L₄ is properly conscious-awareness, though the operative cognition within the layer carries nuance depending on the orientation and motion of the beings participating in it.

 ---